-The insistence that all facilitators have masters in the humanities or gerontology is, on the other hand, a requirement that the National Endowment for the Humanities builds into all its educational program grants.
-To maintain this level of expertise, you should at least come up with people who are both experienced teachers and also have a special interest in film, literature, and/or aging.
+The insistence that all facilitators have doctorates in the humanities is, on the other hand, a requirement that the National Endowment for the Humanities builds into all its educational program grants.
+Some of you have had to ask for exceptions to this requirement, and in all instances, we have approved these exceptions because you have come up with people who are both experienced teachers and also have a special interest in film, literature, and/or aging.